Julow/Unexpected-Keyboard/CONTRIBUTING.md

 ### Updating translations

 The text used in the app is written in `app/src/main/res/values-<language_tag>/strings.xml`.
-An additional file in `app/src/debug/res/values-<language_tag>/strings.xml` defines the translations when using the debug build of the app.
-This is used to tell both variants apart.

 The list of language tags can be found in this [stackoverflow answer](https://stackoverflow.com/a/7989085)